RookeriesDevelopment/rook-android-sdk-doc/STEPS_TRACKER.md

 ### Check availability

 Before proceeding further, you need to ensure the user's device has the required sensors.
-Call `isAvailable` providing a
-Context:
+Call `StepsTracker.isAvailable` providing a Context:

 ```kotlin
 val isAvailable = StepsTracker.isAvailable(context)